 If you are installing the patch from the GUI, the patch is automatically installed on the Primary PAN first.
 The system then installs the patch on the other nodes in the deployment in the order listed in the GUI.
 You cannot control the order in which the nodes are updated.
 You can also manually install, roll back, and view patch version.
-To do this, choose Administrator > System > Maintenance > Patch management window in the GUI.
+In the Cisco ISE GUI, click the Menu icon ( ) and choose Administrator > System > Maintenance > Patch management.